 There are many other bird species in this area as the name Kollafjörður (the next fjord to Steingrímsfjörður) indicates; the Fjord of the Eider Duck.
 You will see a myriad of birds here by the sea, amongst them, teista - the black guillemot.

-Least I forget to mention my main enemy amongst the Icelandic migratory birds, krían - the Arctic tern - which will attack fearlessly to keep you well away from their nest.
+I must mention my main enemy amongst the Icelandic migratory birds, krían - the Arctic tern - which will attack fearlessly to keep you well away from their nest.
 It is a very irritating bird in my opinion and never leaves me alone.

 Now let's pop over to Kirkjuból just across the road...